Fair Without Leveling Down: A New Intersectional Fairness Definition: Experiments

-A particular advantage of $IF_{\alpha}$ is that it equips the practitioner with a more nuanced view of the results.
-For instance, in the CelebA True Positive Rate case, all approaches apart from the \Uncon{} have similar performance at $IF_{0}$.
-However, as soon as the worst-off group's performance is considered, i.e., $\alpha > 0.0$, \FairGrad{} induces a better fairness level than all other approaches.
-It also implies \FairGrad{} is the only approach that improves the worst-off group without harming the best-off group.
-Similar observations are valid for the \Adv{} in the case of Numeracy with True Positive Rate setting.
-Overall, we find that most approaches have similar fairness levels, with no method outperforming all other methods.
-Furthermore, most approaches optimize fairness by harming the best-off group instead of improving the worst-off group.
+A particular advantage of $\IF{\alpha}$ over \DF{} is that it equips the practitioner with a more nuanced view of the results.
+In Figure~\ref{main:fig:overall-tradeoff}, we plot the complete trade-off between the relative and the absolute performance of groups by varying $\alpha$.
+For instance, in CelebA FPR, \FairMixup{} shows the lowest level of unfairness at $\alpha=0.0$.
+However, as soon as the worst-off group's performance is considered, i.e., $\alpha > 0.0$, it rapidly becomes unfair with it being one of the most unfair method at $\alpha=1.0$.
+Interestingly, in Anxiety, \INLP{} starts as one of the worst-performing mechanisms.
+However, with $\alpha > 0.0$, it quickly outperforms most approaches.

+These findings shed light on the trade-offs and complexities inherent in optimizing fairness while maintaining worst-off group performance.
+It highlights the need for comprehensive evaluation metrics and the importance of considering the performance of both advantaged and disadvantaged groups in the fairness analysis.
+Finally, we emphasize that methods do not always exhibit leveling down.
+In settings without leveling down, \DF{} adequately captures unfairness, producing values similar to \FairnessFramework.
+However, every method displays some degree of leveling down for some combinations of datasets and metrics.
+A robust fairness measure should expose unfairness universally, which our experiments demonstrate $\IF{\alpha}$ achieves.